 Researching skills are not limited to your audience.
-As an email marketer, you will be expected to run competitive research, analyze tools and platforms, be able to work with data and extract relevant and actionable conclusions.
-Content is just one piece of an otherwise complex puzzle when it comes to email If you want to exercise your researching skills, the following steps prove efficient:
+As an email marketer, you will be expected to run competitive research, analyze tools and platforms, be able to work with data, and extract relevant and actionable conclusions.
+Content is just one piece of an otherwise complex puzzle when it comes to email If you want to exercise your research skills, the following steps prove efficient:

 - Learn about SMART objectives

 - Learn the basics of a SWOT analysis

 - Conduct research on a specific company